Make and Makefile

 - compiles source files as needed. can relate to hot-reloading.

-is also capable of installing and uninstalling packages.
+makeis also capable of installing and uninstalling packages.

-A Makefile contains instructions for make
+A Makefile contains instructions for make to run.
+A series of

 instructions are known as a rule.
 A Makefile also describes relationship